turuthivic/todo_app/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+##So this is just a small project to teach guys how to create an application using the Ruby on Rails Framework.

 Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation
+* Authentication

+* Creating a nice UI

+* Adding a real-time feature(integrate front-end framework)

-* Database initialization
+* Writing tests

-* How to run the test suite
+* Upgrading to Rails 5.2 and using ActionCable

 * Services (job queues, cache servers, search engines, etc.)

+* Any other cool feature *

+* Staging using heroku

-* Deployment instructions
+* Deployment using capistrano

-* ...
+* Deployment using ansible